cston/csharplang/proposals/collection-expressions-ienumerable-add.md

 > * If `Eᵢ` is an *spread element* `Sᵢ`, there is an implicit conversion from the *iteration type* of `Sᵢ` to `U`.

 The proposed change would resolve the breaking change in 17.10p1 and allow types in category 1 and 2 to be used as collection expression target types.
+Types in category 3 would still *not* be valid target types, unchanged from 17.8.

 For *params collections*, there is a corresponding **proposed change**: